maxtong9/epiq_solutions_challenge/README.md

-# platform_temperature_monitor
+# Epiq Solutions Coding Challenge

-### This is a platform temperature monitor for Epiq Solution's coding challenge
+### This is a platform temperature monitor and a TMP125 software driver for Epiq Solution's coding challenge

 ## System Requirements
 * Ubuntu 22.04.1 LTS